marcinduma/HybridCloudApp/HybridCloudApp/Documentation/docs/LAB_access.md

 Enter your credentials that you can find in credentials page.

 Once logged in, make sure you will use Frankfurt region (eu-central-1).
-This is important since VPN is established to that particular region.
+This is important since VPN Site-2-Site tunnel will be established to that particular region.

 <img src="https://raw.githubusercontent.com/pradeesi/HybridCloudApp/master/HybridCloudApp/Documentation/images/aws-region-set.png">